How to Fix Door Seal Leaking Cold Air on Maytag MFI2570FEZ (French Door)

 Step-by-Step Repair Instructions

-Before you install the new gasket, soak it in a sink of warm water for 10–15 minutes — skipping this step is the number one reason I see callbacks, because a cold, stiff gasket won’t seat evenly and you’ll end up with the same leak in a different spot.
-On the MFI2570FEZ specifically, pay extra attention to the bottom two corners of the fresh food door; the retainer channel there is slightly shallower than the top, so press and hold those corners firmly for a full 30 seconds after seating to make sure the lip locks in.
+Before you install the new gasket, soak it in a sink of warm water for 10–15 minutes.
+Skipping this step is the number one reason I see callbacks; a cold, stiff gasket won’t seat evenly, and you might end up with the same leak in a different spot.
+For the MFI2570FEZ specifically, pay extra attention to the bottom two corners of the fresh food door; the retainer channel there is slightly shallower than the top, so press and hold those corners firmly for a full 30 seconds after seating to ensure the lip locks in.

 Step 1: Perform the Dollar Bill Test

 Close the refrigerator door on a dollar bill and try to pull it out with light resistance.
 Repeat this around the full perimeter of both French doors.
-If the bill slides out easily at any point, the gasket is not sealing properly in that area and needs replacement.
+If the bill slides out easily at any point, the gasket isn’t sealing properly in that area and needs replacement.

 Step 2: Unplug the Refrigerator

 Pull the refrigerator away from the wall far enough to safely access the power cord and unplug it from the outlet.
-This eliminates any electrical hazard while you work on the door.
-Never skip this step even though the repair does not involve wiring.
+This eliminates any electrical hazards while you work on the door.
+Never skip this step, even though the repair doesn’t involve wiring.

 Step 3: Remove the Old Door Gasket

 Starting at one corner of the door, use a flathead screwdriver to gently pry the inner lip of the gasket out of the retaining channel in the door liner.
 Work around the entire door perimeter pulling the gasket free from the channel.
-On the MFI2570FEZ, the gasket is held by a snap-in retainer rather than screws, so steady even pressure is all that is needed.
+The gasket on the MFI2570FEZ is held by a snap-in retainer rather than screws, so steady even pressure is all that’s needed.

 Step 4: Inspect the Door Liner and Hinge Alignment